CapnOdin/GridGUI/docs/Classes/Cell.md

             **name**: borderX

-            **desc**: The horisontal border or margin of the cell that is the amount of additional width beyond what the control needs that is taken up by the cell.
+            **desc**: The horizontal border or margin of the cell that is the amount of additional width beyond what the control needs that is taken up by the cell.

             **type**: number